 - Problems concentrating

-Moderate or severe TBI symptoms may also include:
+Moderate or severe TBI symptoms may also manifest in the following ways:

 - Prolonged loss of consciousness